LeonardoSodre20/100-days-of-code/log.md

 **Thoughts**: I managed to recap some questions about classes and constructors, which are fundamental to learning the language.
 However, the inheritance part ends up getting a little complicated, but I believe this will improve with practice.

 **Link(s) to work**: [Work](/day-12)

+### Day 13: March 13, 2024

+**Today's Progress**: Today I focused on studying the abstractions and access modifiers part.

+**Thoughts**: I managed to understand the concept of abstraction and access modifiers, however, I imagine how complicated it could be to apply this in a large system, as depending on the business rules, this could be a little complicated.

+**Link(s) to work**: [Work](/day-13)